Sisters of St. Joseph: Sisters of St. Joseph of Toronto

 The mother house of the Sisters of St. Joseph at Toronto was established from Le Puy, France, in 1851 by Mother Delphine Fontbonne and three other Sisters of St. Joseph of Philadelphia.
 They took charge of an already established orphanage at 100 Nelson Street (now Jarvis).
-The city was filled with Irish immigrants who had fled the ravages of famine at home, and the Sisters attended to the needs of orphans, widows and people who were sick and dying.
+The city was filled with Irish immigrants who had fled the ravages of famine at home, and the sisters attended to the needs of orphans, widows and people who were sick and dying.

 For many years, the mother house was at Morrow Park in north Toronto.
-The sisters taught in many schools across Canada since their establishment in the country.
+The sisters taught in many schools across Canada.
 In Toronto, some of their schools included: St. Joseph's Morrow Park Catholic Secondary School, St. Joseph's College School, St. Joseph's Islington, and St. Joseph's Commercial as well as St. John.
 They also established St. Michael's Hospital and St. Joseph's Hospital, and for many years ran the Sacred Heart Orphanage and the House of Providence for poor persons, among many other charities.
 In higher education, the sisters established St. Joseph's College in the University of St. Michael's College.

 Their current mother house is on O'Connor Drive in Toronto, and their works continue under the mantle of Fontbonne Ministries.